EverettNC/ALPHAVOXWAKESUP/A_VOICE_FROM_THE_SILENCE.md

 ### 2012-2025

-- 13 years with Derek as co-architect
+- 13 years with alphavox as co-architect
 - 3,000+ hours on voice module alone
 - 50,000+ lines of code
 - 133 modules